bathtime/arch/README.md

 # Requirements:

-- Arch linux (Will not install from other non-Arch systems!)
+- Arch linux (Must be run on an Arch-based system!)
 - Internet